Minimum and Maximum Quantities for Price Tiers

 Editing Min/Max Settings on an Existing Product

-If adjustments need to be made to your min/max settings on an existing product:
+If you need to adjust min/max settings on an existing product:

-• Go into Products > Click the product > Go into the Pricing tab > Click Manage Price Tiers
+- Go to Products > Click the product > Pricing tab > Manage Price Tiers.

-From here, you can make changes to the minimum/maximum quantities, as well as adjust the increment setting if needed.
+- Make changes to the minimum/maximum quantities and adjust the increment setting if needed.

 Price Tiers control how customers can select quantities when adding products to their shopping cart.
 This feature enforces quantity limits and manages increment behavior for the quantity selector.